(In the list below a few examples are given in relationship to

 should believe in a certain way.

-an appeal to fear or a threat. (e.g., If you don't believe in God,
+based on an appeal to fear or a threat. (e.g., If you don't believe in

-sway popular support by appealing to sentimental weakness rather than
+aimed to sway popular support by appealing to sentimental weakness

 (e.g., Most people believe in a god; therefore, it must be true.)

-the fact of that something.
-For example many people during the Black
+fact of that something.
+For example many people during the Black plague

-plague believed it was caused by demons.
-The number of believers say
+believed it was caused by demons.
+The number of believers say nothing

-answer): (e.g., We must encourage our youth to worship God to instill
+the answer): (e.g., We must encourage our youth to worship God to

-moral behavior.)
-But does religion and worship actually produce moral
+instill moral behavior.)
+But does religion and worship actually produce

-that which one is supposed to be proving. (e.g. God exists because the
+proof that which one is supposed to be proving. (e.g. God exists

-of an argument depends on an erroneous characteristic from parts of
+conclusion of an argument depends on an erroneous characteristic from

-something to the whole or vice versa. (e.g., Humans are conscious and
+parts of something to the whole or vice versa. (e.g., Humans are

-are made of atoms; therefore, atoms have consciousness.
-Or: a word
+conscious and are made of atoms; therefore, atoms have consciousness.

-processor program consists of many bytes; therefore a byte is a
+Or: a word processor program consists of many bytes; therefore a byte

 15. Confusion of correlation and causation: